-The innkeeper had to, whether he liked it or not, receive and entertain strangers on a daily basis.
+The innkeeper had to, whether he liked it or not, receive and entertain strangers daily.

 History of Inns and Innkeepers

-Inn-keeping was formalised around the 14th and 15th centuries, when travelling was much more common that we normally imagine.
+Inn-keeping was formalized around the 14th and 15th centuries, when traveling was much more common than we normally imagine.
 The roads were bad, sometimes even impassable for loaded wagons (and not to mention, frequently visited by outlaws and robbers).
-Travelling on foot or with lightly loaded horses was, therefore, preferred.
+Traveling on foot or with lightly loaded horses was, therefore, preferred.

 Between the villages, there were long stretches of forest.
-Travellers usually moved in groups and during the day.
-Because they wouldn’t be able to sleep safely outside in the night, this led to the need for the establishment of alehouses and inns.
+Travelers usually moved in groups and during the day.
+Because they wouldn’t be able to sleep safely outside at night, this led to the need to establish alehouses and inns.

-A regular provision of inns existed in accordance with the size and importance of the towns, and played a vital role in the evolving and prospering economic, social and political life of the different regions.
-The inn of a town was usually found in a central location such as the town square, or in places where trade roads met and usually became landmarks of the settlement they were in.
+A regular provision of inns existed following the size and importance of the towns and played a vital role in the evolving and prospering economic, social, and political life of the different regions.
+The inn of a town was usually found in a central location such as the town square or in places where trade roads met and usually became landmarks of their settlement.

-While medieval inns tended to focus on accommodation and food, taverns were commonly owned by licensed brewers and vintners and were more focused on the drinking.
+While medieval inns tended to focus on accommodation and food, taverns were commonly owned by licensed brewers and vintners and focused more on drinking.

 Life in an Inn

-There was usually a minimal entry fee to pass through the door of an alehouse or inn, or at least a courtesy to help pay for any damages that may arise while visiting (modern day “bouncers” derive from the practise of inn guards testing the authenticity of coins by bounding them off of a wet piece of wood!).
+There was usually a minimal entry fee to pass through the door of an alehouse or inn, or at least a courtesy to help pay for any damages that may arise while visiting (modern-day “bouncers” derive from the practice of inn guards testing the authenticity of coins by bounding them off of a wet piece of wood!).

-Inns were places where people met to socialise and talk, something that made them cultural and political hot beds.
-It wasn’t uncommon for political uprisings and mobs to begin within a inn.
+Inns were places where people met to socialize and talk, making them cultural and political hotbeds.
+It wasn’t uncommon for political uprisings and mobs to begin within an inn.

-The food served at inns was simple: pottage (stew), bread and cheese, as well as drinks from local vintners and breweries and sometimes exotic wines and beer from all over Europe and the world.
+The food served at inns was simple: pottage (stew), bread and cheese, and drinks from local vintners and breweries and sometimes exotic wines and beer from all over Europe and the world.